wiluite/CSV_co_old/README.md

 });
 ```

-"Energetic" mode, save all fields to a container and view a data:
+Ready value iteration mode, save all fields to a container and view a data:
 ```cpp
 try {
     reader_type r(std::filesystem::path("smallpop.csv"));